Window Cupboard : Easy Window Project

-I love making a good window cupboard, some are easier than others.
-When I saw this easy window cabinet tutorial over at That’s My Letter, I knew I just had to make one.
+I love making a good window cupboard; some are easier than others.
+I knew I just had to make one when I saw this easy window cabinet tutorial at That’s My Letter.
 After all, I do have many, many windows in my stash!

 These are only a few of the windows I have waiting for projects.

 Not shown: I remove all the hardware from my windows, including the weather stripping.
-I then use a saw to cut the side that is slanted in order to square it off.
+I then used a saw to cut the slanted side to square it off.
 Use caution whenever using a saw, especially when glass is involved.
-If you feel that you are not qualified to do this, have someone else do it, or skip the stop altogether.
+If you feel unqualified, have someone else do it, or skip the step altogether.

-I used my Kreg Jig to make the pocket holes in order to join the corners of my wall cabinet.
+I used my Kreg Jig to make the pocket holes to join the corners of my wall cabinet.

 Need more details on using a Kreg Jig?
 See my article How to use a Kreg Jig Pocket Hole System

-Because the window will fit on the inside of the box, the second pocket hole is not visible in this picture.
+Because the window will fit inside the box, the second pocket hole is not visible in this picture.

 This is the bottom of the window cabinet box.
-I chose to put those pocket holes on the outside (bottom) so they would be less visible.
+I put those pocket holes on the outside (bottom) so they would be less visible.

 See?
 This cabinet is a simple build, and that’s my favorite part!
-You may notice the left side is more narrow, that is the side I cut off.
+You may notice the left side is narrower; that is the side I cut off.

 I used my diy chalky paint primer to paint this cabinet and window by hand, using some cream oops paint.

-I attached small hinges I purchased from D. Lawless Hardware.
+I attached the small hinges I purchased from D. Lawless Hardware.

 A razor blade was used to scrape the paint off of the window.

 I chose a fun knob for the cabinet door.
-Typically, I use window hardware for my window cabinets, but I wanted something different for this one.
+Typically, I use window hardware for my window cabinets, but I wanted something different.

-You can see here, that I added a magnetic catch to keep the window (door) closed.
-You can also see that a screw secured through the wooden brace keeps the cabinet securely in place.
+You can see here that I added a magnetic catch to keep the window (door) closed.
+You can also see that a screw secured through the wooden brace (cleat) keeps the cabinet securely in place.

-Because this cabinet was heavy, I was unable to stage it on my portable wall, so it went on the fence for it’s photo op.
+Because this cabinet was heavy, I could not stage it on my portable wall, so it went on the fence for its photo op.

 See more DIY Repurposed Window Ideas Here.